 Colors: Color psychology proves that different hues have different impacts on human behavior, which is what makes it such an important aspect of website design.
 When choosing your website color scheme, a general rule is to limit yourself to three shades: one primary color (60% of the mix), one secondary color (30%), and one accent color (10%).
 Of course, if you’ve already solidified brand colors for yourself or your business, these should be included.

-Fonts: When you choose the best fonts for your website, pick ones that are legible (both on desktop and mobile) and consistent with your brand identity.
+Fonts: When you choose fonts for your website, pick ones that are legible (both on desktop and mobile) and consistent with your brand identity.
 While the world of typography is vast, opt for a maximum of three fonts in order to avoid visual chaos.

 Header & footer: Your website’s header and footer are found at the very top and bottom of your website, respectively.
 Both of these elements can be used in your website’s design to enhance usability and engagement.